acarlyle/acarlyle.github.io/_posts/2017-04-27-application-station-part-2.md

 ### Usability Study

-In order to remedy this problem, each member on our team conducted an independent
+In order to remedy this problem, each member on our team conducted an [independent usability study]({{ site.url }}/documents/Usabilitystudy_alec.pdf).

 ### Up Next

 A usuability GUI study, an interface prototype, and the real deal.